 2. Generating Responses

-Generative AI, powered by advanced models and architectures like RAG, is revolutionizing how bots process information, retrieve knowledge, and interact with users.
-By combining real-time data, intelligent analysis, and personalized responses, AI-powered bots create more efficient and engaging interactions, setting new benchmarks in digital communication.
+Generative AI, powered by advanced models and architectures like MCP and RAG, is revolutionizing how bots process information, retrieve knowledge, process actions and interact with users.
+By combining real-time data, intelligent analysis, and personalized responses, AI-powered bots build on sovereign architectur create more efficient and engaging interactions, setting new benchmarks in digital communication.